MicrosoftDocs/winrt-api/windows.media.speechrecognition/speechcontinuousrecognitionsession_stopasync_1648475005.md

 # Windows.Media.SpeechRecognition.SpeechContinuousRecognitionSession.StopAsync

 ## -description
-Asynchronously end a continuous speech recognition (dictation) session and pass all pending recognition results to the [ResultGenerated](speechcontinuousrecognitionsession_resultgenerated.md) event.
+Asynchronously end a continuous speech recognition session and pass all pending recognition results to the [ResultGenerated](speechcontinuousrecognitionsession_resultgenerated.md) event.

 ## -returns
 An asynchronous handler called when the operation is complete.